 well as a main dining room), and Piccolo’s in Ganges Village would be their competition for fine dining.

 There’s also Auntie Pesto’s in Grace Point Square, and Salt Spring Inn (in Ganges Village), plus Rock Salt in

 Fulford Village, and Seaside in Vesuvius.
 Treehouse is a tiny space, but also has a good kitchen.
-The places
+Don’t

-for breakfast/lunch/”snacks”-coffees: Barb’s Bakery, Salt Spring Roasting Company, TJ Beans, Café Talia,
+dinners.
+The places for breakfast/lunch/”snacks”-coffees: Barb’s Bakery, TJ Beans, Café Talia, Fernwood Café,

-Fernwood Café, Jana’s Bakery, Brigitte’s French Bakery (across from Moby’s at Salt Spring Marina), plus
+Jana’s Bakery, Brigitte’s French Bakery (across from Moby’s at Salt Spring Marina), plus Treehouse, Auntie

-Treehouse, Auntie Pesto’s.
-Take-out: Mexican food at the food truck beside Ganges Marina, the Italian
+Pesto’s, Rock Salt.
+Take-out: Mexican food at the food truck across from the Ganges Fire Hall, the Italian

 take-out (Pasta Fresca)…all pasta and sauces made in-house…located in Harbour Centre next to Centennial Park.

+More information?
 Please call, anytime, re any questions or comments.
 I am always quickly available.
+I have